-When I meet her on a bright winter day in Delhi, Nandita Das greets me with the sunniest smile as does her co-producer, Jean-Pierre Le Calvez.
+When I meet her on a winter's day in Delhi, Nandita Das greets me with the sunniest smile.
 The gentleness and humility about her is well- known and yet hard to believe given the strength and rebellion of her subjects.
 The sun is sharp, let’s take the shade, she says, still somewhat awkward with the fan attention we are occasionally interrupted by.
-Her latest muse, Saadat Hasan Manto, is on his way to a much-awaited reinvocation this year, and even before he arrives, the world hails her film as a masterpiece.
-She patiently and painstakingly puts the pieces together for me.
+Surprising for a veteran actor-writer-director who has awed many a decade with her firebrand stories.
+April is almost here, and so is Albert Pinto Ko Gussa Kyun Aata Hai? where she plays Stella.

 It’s been 10 years since you directed your first feature.
-Take me through your journey from Firaaq to Manto.
+Take me through your journey.

 Having worked in 40 films as an actor, I realized only post Firaaq, my first directorial film, that direction is a long journey which starts from the time you think of a story until much after the release of your film where the conversations triggered by the film continue.
 I always say ‘Firaaq is my first child!’, but without that experience, I don’t think I would have been able to make Manto, which has been far more challenging.
 Though at the core, both Firaaq and Manto are manifestations of my life experiences, creative instincts, and human and social concerns.